tiffany5227/chat-room/README.md

 # chat-room
-ChatRoom is a simple chat website where users can connect and communicate with eachother in the same room.
+ChatRoom is a simple chat website built with React and Socket.io where users can connect and communicate with eachother in the same room.
 Features include real-time messaging, active users, autoscroll, and typing notifications.

 # Demo